 Starting with the latter: it would be wrong to fault the European Council for not sticking with one of the ‘lead candidates’.
 But the real reason the European Council did not select one of them was that there was no clear majority in the European Parliament for any of the declared Spitzenkandidaten.
 The EPP (narrowly) obtained the most votes, but the other parties did not agree to back Weber.
 The major political groups in the EP were (and remain) simply unwilling to rally behind one common candidate.
 In this situation, the European Council naturally chose to propose someone else who better reflected the political equilibrium among EU governments (which are also democratically legitimised).

-With regard to her competence, von der Leyen made a mixed impression, at best, on Wednesday July 10th when she met three of the EP’s political groups (S&D, Renew and the Greens), whose support she needs to be confirmed.
+With regard to her competence, von der Leyen made a mixed impression on Wednesday July 10th when she met three of the EP’s political groups (S&D, Renew and the Greens), whose support she needs to be confirmed.
 MEPs understandably tried to pin her down on the upcoming Commission agenda.
 But this proved futile as von der Leyen kept talking in very broad terms about key issues such as climate change and the rule of law.
 But this might have been expected of someone who had not run through the Spitzenkandidaten procedure.
 She had allegedly learned about her own nomination only ten days earlier.
 Clearly, it is impossible to put together a detailed agenda for the upcoming legislative term in such a short period.
 Moreover, it would take some time to switch from her previous role – which was party political and focused on defence policy from a member state perspective – to the new one of representing a European institution that is the guardian of the EU treaties, and which must work in a complex supra-national setting (the EU bubble).